 - Get quotes from at least three different insurance companies, as the cost of coverage can vary by as much as half.

 - Motorcyclists seeking insurance coverage from the same company that ensures their homes and other vehicles may be entitled to a discounted rate.

-- Some insurance companies offer discounted rates for motorcyclists age 55 and older.
+- Some insurance companies offer discounted rates for motorcyclists aged 55 and older.

 Do You Have the Right Motorcycle Insurance Coverage?

-Contact us today to schedule your free, no-obligation motorcycle insurance audit.
-In the meantime, request a copy of our free ebook, Indiana Motorcyclist Guide: Protecting the Biker 101, for more information.
+Contact us today for your free, no-obligation motorcycle insurance audit.
+In the meantime, request a copy of our free e-book, Indiana Motorcyclist Guide: Protecting the Biker 101, for more information.